Revocable Living Trust Lawyer

 A revocable living trust can reduce state taxes if you live in a state that imposes its own estate tax.
 Note, however, that no such benefit exists for federal estate taxes and other taxes imposed during your lifetime.

-If you think a revocable living trust might work for you, a Palmdale CA trust attorney at Herbert Law Office can help.
+If you think a revocable living trust might work for you, a Lancaster CA trust attorney at Herbert Law Office can help.
 We can help you draft a trust that addresses your needs and goals.
 To learn more about the best way to plan your estate, contact us today.